-- Personalization Policy <isa> Policy
+• Personalisation Policy <isa> Policy

-- Personalization Policy <isa> User Policy
+- Personalisation Policy <isa> User Policy

-- Personalization Policy <govern> Actor
+- Personalisation Policy <govern> Actor

-- Personalization Policy <govern> Personalize Function
+- Personalisation Policy <govern> Personalise Function

-Rationale: The Personalization Policy has two roles, on the one hand it enables to recognise the user and his/her access rights, and on the other hand it enables DL to serve its Actors guaranteeing better Quality Parameters by offering Information Objects (in general Resources) which agree with user preferences.
-In the DLS the Functions which are used to assure personalization are Apply Profile, Customize, Login and Subscribe.
+Rationale: The Personalisation Policy has two roles; on the one hand it makes it possible to recognise the user and his/her access rights, and on the other hand it enables the DL to serve its Actors, guaranteeing better Quality Parameters by offering Information Objects (generally Resources) that are in line with user preferences.
+In the DLS the Functions used to assure personalisation are Apply Profile, Customise, Login and Subscribe.